 The People’s Defense Units (YPG) [also People’s Protection Units] is the official army of Rojava-Northern Syria Federation.
-After Syrian Baath regime’s attacks on 2004, small units started to organize the YPG with the intention of people’s protection.
-After its successful organization in all cities throughout Rojava, with a significant experience, the YPG was officially formed in 2011.
-Currently, the YPG is actively organized in Efrin [Afrin], Kobanê [Kobani] and Cizîre [Jazeera] cantons and Aleppo’s Sheikh Maqsoud neighborhood.
+After the Syrian Baath regime’s attacks in 2004, small units started to organize the YPG with the intention of protecting the people against attacks.
+Following its successful organization in all cities throughout Rojava, and after gaining significant fighting experience, the YPG was officially formed in 2011.
+Currently, the YPG is actively organized in the Efrin [Afrin], Kobanê [Kobani] and Cizîre [Jazeera] cantons and Aleppo’s Sheikh Maqsoud neighborhood.

-YPG was set up to protect the legacy and values of the people of Rojava and is founded on the principles of the paradigm of democratic society, ecology and woman’s liberation.
-Without preferring or discriminating any religion, language, nation, gender or political parties, YPG is protecting the country against all attacks from outside.
-YPG is the Democratic Nation’s protection force and not related to any political party.
-All missions and works are carried out with the attribute of legitimate defense and defending the interests of the people of Rojava.
+The YPG was set up to protect the legacy and values of the people of Rojava and is founded on the principles of the paradigm of a democratic society, ecology and woman’s liberation.
+Without preferring or discriminating any religion, language, nation, gender or political parties, the YPG is protecting the country against all attacks from outside.
+The YPG is the Democratic Nation’s defense force and is not related to any political party.
+All missions and work is carried out within the framework of legitimate defense and defending the interests of the people of Rojava.

-YPG is a people’s army which is set up by volunteers.
-Persons from all different nations, religions and spiritual groups of Rojava can join the YPG.
-Arabs, Assyrians, Turkmens, Armenians, Kurds and many other in Rojava-Northern Syria living minorities are working united in YPG.
-Al-Senadîd forces, Heres El Xabur and the Syriac Military Council as self defense forces of their people also take their place in YPG.
+The YPG is a people’s army set up and formed of volunteers.
+People from all the different nations, religions and spiritual groups of Rojava can join the YPG.
+Arabs, Assyrians, Turkmens, Armenians, Kurds and many other groups living in Rojava-Northern Syria are working united in the YPG.
+The Al-Senadîd forces, Heres El Xabur and the Syriac Military Council also take their place in the YPG as the self defense forces of the people.

-With increasing numbers of women joining YPG, the female fighters decided to set up the all-female Women's Protection Units (YPJ).
-YPJ is an autonomous force and leading all her works and organizations on the base of their own program.
+As the numbers of women joining the YPG increased, the female fighters of the YPG decided to set up the all-female Women's Protection Units (YPJ).
+The YPJ is an autonomous force and is carrying out its work and forming its own organizations based on their own program.

-In a short period of time YPG proved its military efficiency all over Rojava and liberated most cities in Rojava-Northern Syria from the tyrannical Baathist regime.
-YPG resisted successfully against all attacks and aggressions carried out by Daesh (ISIS) and the bandits of the Syrian National Coalition and played a historical role in setting up and defending a safe area for everyone in Syria.
+The YPG, in a short period time, has proved its military efficiency all over Rojava and liberated most of the cities in Rojava-Northern Syria from the tyrannical Baathist regime.
+The YPG also resisted valiantly and successfully against all the attacks and aggressions carried out by Daesh (ISIS) and the bandits of the Syrian National Coalition, playing a historical role in setting up and defending a safe area for everyone in Syria.

-YPG/YPJ have fought and resisted in many historical battles in the last five years, since 2015 also in cooperation with the Syrian Democratic Forces (QSD, otherwise known as SDF).
+The YPG and YPJ have fought and resisted in many historical battles in the past five years and since 2015 have also worked in cooperation with the Syrian Democratic Forces (QSD, otherwise known as SDF).
 Some of these battles were: